 With pre-glued edge banding, it’s as simple as applying heat with an iron and then using an edge band trimmer – or a sharp knife – to trim the excess edges.

 Then I gave the whole top a quick sand with 220 grit sandpaper before giving it a a few thin coats of cheery pale pink primer and spray paint in one.
-Spraying, as opposed to brushing, on the paint let the grain shine through, which is a look Mom liked.
-(Szuka is likely ambivalent).
+Spraying, as opposed to brushing, the paint lets the grain shine through, which is a look Mom liked.
+(Szuka is ambivalent).

-This is such a simple project, but it will make everyone’s life a little happier!
+This is such a simple project, but it will make everyone’s life a little happier and neater!
 Szuka’s thinking: this is strange…it’s not turquoise.

-Unfortunately, even with the cute new bowl stand, sometimes Szuka is still a little bit of a messy eater.
+Unfortunately, even with the cute new DIY dog bowl stand with hairpin legs, sometimes Szuka is still a little bit of a messy eater.
 Just a little, and it’s sort of on purpose.
-Her type of dog food was recently discontinued so we started mixing in new stuff to make the transition easier on her tummy.
-Turns out she likes the new stuff a lot better, so she’s picked up this weird, kibble sorting habit: even when there’s only one type of kibble in the bowl, half of it is carefully placed on the floor.
+She’s picked up this weird, kibble sorting habit: even when there’s only one type of kibble in the bowl, some of it is carefully placed on the floor while other pieces are eaten.

 To clean up the greasy residue left by her food, Mom and I use method all-purpose spray cleaner – we’ve both purchased method products for years (my current favorite is the daily granite cleaner, which I use regularly on my new quartzite counters to keep them gleaming).